Softball Associate Coach

 2011 BIG EAST Conference Coaching Staff of the Year

-A former member of the USA Softball National Team and the 2001 BIG EAST Conference Player of the Year, Lizzy Ristano is in her 14th season in the Notre Dame dugout as an assistant coach.
+A former member of the USA Softball National Team and the 2001 BIG EAST Conference Player of the Year, Lizzy Ristano is in her 16th season in the Notre Dame dugout as an associate coach.

 Ristano, elevated to her current title of associate coach in August of 2012, works closely with the Irish outfield corps and is the program’s lead hitting instructor.
 She has helped Notre Dame advance to NCAA Regionals in each of her 13 seasons as part of the Irish coaching staff.
 Ristano was a member of two BIG EAST Coaching Staffs of the Year (2011 and 2013), and has been a part of three National Fastpitch Coaches Association (NFCA) Mid-Atlantic Region Coaching Staffs of the Year (2014, 2016 and 2017) during her Notre Dame tenure.